COS301-SE-2024/Crop-Prediction-System/backend/README.md

 ## Postman Workspace
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://mp6-backend-api-endpoint-testing.postman.co/workspace/8272030c-3ed4-409e-bf53-b9ae07a682db)

 When working with the API in Postman, make sure to choose the correct environment.
 For local development, use the `Development` environment.
-For testing the deployed API, use the `Production` environment.
+For testing the deployed API, use the `Production` environment.z`